astrojoeg/astrojoeg.github.io/research/index.md

 ### Joseph Guidry, Zachary Vanderbosch, JJ Hermes, Mike Montgomery

 Using Pan-STARRS multicolor photometry and *K2* photometry, we attempted to assess the changes of color as a result of outburst for two outbursting ZZ Ceti whit dwarfs.
-Aside from confirming the expectation that white dwarfs are bluer during all phases of phases of pulsations and in quiescence, definitive results have been found yet, but new Pan-STARRS pipelines may offer more insight in the future.
+Aside from confirming the expectation that white dwarfs are indeed bluer during at the peaks of pulsations than in troughs or in quiescence, definitive results have been found yet.
+It appears new Pan-STARRS pipelines offered by the Mikulski Archive have developed a work around that plagued our analysis.

 Take a look at this project's [poster](https://github.com/astrojoeg/astrojoeg.github.io/blob/master/posters/Color_Changes_Poster_URF20.pdf).